Healing after trauma

-Survivors of sexual and relationship violence can experience a wide range of emotions after an experience of harm.
+Survivors of sex- and gender-based violence and harassment can experience a wide range of emotions after an incident of harm.
 When we experience an unexpected or harmful event or series of events, our brains and bodies go into survival mode.
-As the acute danger subsides, it can be difficult to come to terms with what's happened and to move forward on a journey of healing.
+As the acute danger subsides, it can be difficult to come to terms with what’s happened and to move forward on a journey of healing.

 As a campus community, we are working to offer more opportunities for folks who are finding their way down a healing path.
 Check back here for more updates.

-In the meantime, you may consider learning more about the following healing modalities; the advocate can help you think through how to access ones that feel right for you:
+In the meantime, you may consider learning more about the following healing modalities; an advocate can help you think through how to access ones that feel right for you: